-Facebook is a factor that can be connected to diffusion and the communication channel component.
-Also, social work students in the form of a group is a factor that can be connected to diffusion and the social system component.
-Observation shows how they handled the opportunity social media offers for innovation.
 An interview user guide containing different types of keywords to obtain information about various circumstances surrounding the use of social media and the innovation such usage presented.
 The interview guide was given to the students upon commencement of the observation.
 Nominal data were collected pertaining to sex, age and the number of hours spent using social media.
-The study's research question, quality, relevance of the empirical data and the researcher's ambitions in terms of transferability or external validity determine how large the sample should be [22:38].
-The transferability threshold for the results of this study is, among others, aimed at the relationship between sex, as there was only one male in the group.
+According to Malterud (2001), "the study's research question, quality, relevance of the empirical data and the researcher's ambitions in terms of transferability or external validity determine how large the sample should be," (p.
+38).
+The transferability threshold for the results of this study is, among others, aimed at the relationship between sex, as there was only one male in my sample.
 Nevertheless, it is important to note that this data material cannot be used to suggest anything about how the same circumstances apply in general to all social work students at universities and university colleges in Norway.
 It is possible that the phenomenon investigated here varies geographically or from college to college.